v5ma/selfawarenetworks/13san.md

 Consciousness in Self Aware Networks theory isn’t one magic knob.
 It’s a closed causal weave: spikes whose timing rewrites itself through plasticity, knitted together by nested phase-locking into a single evolving field.
 Break any strand and the felt moment disappears.

 Self Aware Networks is Not circular: SAN doesn’t sculpt a look-alike, it instantiates the same causal rules real neurons follow—spike-timing variability, plastic rewrites, nested phase-locking.
 If that live physics yields a unified phase field, we’ve replicated the mechanism, not just its appearance.

+Not a metaphor.
+SAN doesn’t just mimic the brain’s look; it recreates its causal loop: spike-timing → plastic rewrite → multi-scale phase lock → new timing.
+If simulated loops obey that dynamic, the same first-person coherence should emerge—mechanism, not imitation.